-- The client requires a Seat Support Kit in order to support a 23"W seat on a 24"W seat / base frame.
-The wider seat frame is required to accommodate the client's body width and / or the toilet design. - The client requires a Seat Support Kit in order to support a 26"W seat on a 28"W seat / base frame.
+- The client requires a Seat Support Kit in order to support an 18"W seat on a 20"W base / seat frame.
+The wider seat frame is required to accommodate the client's body width and / or the toilet design. - For bariatric application The client requires a Seat Support Kit in order to support a 23"W seat on a 24"W seat / base frame.
 The wider seat frame is required to accommodate the client's body width and / or the toilet design. - This allows for the use of a standard seat rather than a custom designed seat.